OneIdentity/safeguard-api-tutorial/spp3-postman/README.md

 and the
 [Postman Environments](https://learning.getpostman.com/docs/postman/environments_and_globals/intro_to_environments_and_globals/)
-which make it easy to handle more challenging API interactions, such as initial authentication to the Safeguard API.
+which make it easy to handle more challenging API interactions, such as initial authentication to the SPP API.
 Postman Scripts can contain dynamic parameters and pass data between requests.
 They make it possible to script together a multi-step API interaction such as creating an SPP user and setting the password, which took two steps in the previous Swagger UI tutorial.